iifl-logo-icon 1

 ix. (a) Based on our audit procedures and on the basis of information and explanations given to us, we are of the opinion that the Company has not defaulted in the repayment of loans or other borrowings or in the repayment of interest thereon to the lenders and hence reporting under clause 3(ix) (a) of the Order is not applicable to the Company.

-(c) In our opinion and according to the information and explanations given to us, no money is raised by way of term loans hence this clause is not applicable.
+(c) In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of term loans during the year.
+Accordingly, reporting under clause 3(ix)(c) of the Order is not applicable to the Company.

-(d) In our opinion and according to the information and explanations given to us and on an overall examination of the standalone financial statements of the Company, funds raised by the Company on short term basis have not been utilised for long term purposes.
+(d) In our opinion and according to the information and explanations given to us and on an overall examination of the standalone financial statements of the Company, funds raised by the Company on short term basis have not been utilized for long term purposes.

 (e) According to the information and explanations given to us and on an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries and hence reporting under clause 3(ix)(e) of the Order is not applicable to the Company.